pingcap/docs-dm/en/manage-source.md

 }
 ```

-## Change the binding relations of upstream MySQL instances and DM-workers
+## Change the bindings between upstream MySQL instances and DM-workers

 You can use the `transfer-source` command change the binding relations of upstream MySQL instances and DM-workers.